tfmigrator/tfmigrator/README.md

 tfmigrator-sdk is Go library.
 On the other hand, [tfmigrator](https://github.com/suzuki-shunsuke/tfmigrator) is CLI tool.

-Originally we developed tfmigrator before tfmigrator-sdk.
+Originally we have been developing tfmigrator before tfmigrator-sdk.
 In tfmigrator, we define rules for migration with YAML, Go's [text/template](https://golang.org/pkg/text/template/), [expr](https://github.com/antonmedv/expr).
 So we don't have to write code with Go.

-But when we migrate a number of resources, it is hard to write YAML.
+But when we migrate many resources, it is hard to write YAML.
 So we started to develop tfmigrator-sdk instead of tfmigrator.

 tfmigrator-sdk is Go library, so we can implement the migration rules with Go.